-As a service-disabled Veteran, there are many ways for you to pursue your personal and professional goals through both government and private-sector employment.
+As a Veteran with a service-connected disability, there are many ways for you to pursue your personal and professional goals through both government and private-sector employment.

 Federal Job Preference

-If you are a service-disabled Veteran, you qualify for hiring preference when competing for certain federal jobs.
+If you’re a Veteran with a service-connected disability, you qualify for hiring preference when competing for certain federal jobs.
 Learn more about applying for federal jobs.
 Some classifications, or exceptions, may qualify you for specific federal positions.
 Know which hiring exceptions you qualify for as a service-disabled Veteran.
 Check federal hiring authority information before applying.

-Private-sector employers may qualify for incentives such as tax benefits when hiring service-disabled Veterans.
+Private-sector employers may qualify for incentives such as tax benefits when hiring Veterans with service-connected disabilities.
 It is good for you to know about this when you meet with VA Employment Center representatives and during the interview process.

 Credentialing and job training will help in your search.
-Check your military transcripts now to be sure they are accurate.
+Check your military transcripts now to be sure they’re accurate.